 Instructions

-- In a large pot add all the stock, cinnamon sticks, ginger, cloves and star anise.
-To keep things easy to fish out I put my cloves and star anise in a tea pincher/infuser for easy removal later on.
-Bring to a boil over high heat, then reduce the heat to medium-low and gently simmer for 30 minutes.
-Remove spices from broth and stir in fish sauce, salt and sugar.
+- In a large pot add charred ginger, onion, stock, cinnamon, cloves and star anise.
+Bring to a boil over high heat, then reduce the heat to medium-low and gently simmer for 30-45 minutes.
+Strain or remove spices, onion and ginger from broth and stir in fish sauce, salt and sugar.
 Keep on low heat.

 - Cook rice noodles according to instructions.

-- Add prepared bean sprouts, turkey, green onion, lime wedges, jalapeno peppers and fresh herbs into individual bowls and place on table.
+- Add bean sprouts, green onion, lime wedges, jalapeno peppers and fresh herbs into individual bowls and place on table.

-- Scoop about 1/2 - 1 cup of noodles into each bowl.
-Ladle 1 1/3 cups of hot broth over noodles and gently swirl noodles with chopsticks or a skewer to ensure they are not sticking.
+- Scoop about 1/2 - 1 cup of noodles into four soup bowls.
+Ladle hot broth over noodles and gently swirl noodles with chopsticks or a skewer to ensure they are not sticking.
 Top with a heaping spoonful of turkey.

-- Serve each person their bowl with chopsticks and a fork/spoon and let them add their favourite toppings.
+- Serve each person a bowl with chopsticks and a fork/spoon and let them add their favourite toppings.

 Classically the ginger is charred along with the onions which has been ommited.
 Adding the onions and charring would really provide a broader depth of flavour.
 Otherwise pretty good recipe.

-While yes typically onion is charred for additional flavour, in this recipe I have managed to create a beautifully flavoured soup without charring the onion so I do not feel that step is needed.
-Thanks for dropping by!
+While yes typically onion is charred for additional flavour, in this recipe I have managed to create a beautifully flavoured soup without charring the onion.
+I am however going to try your method next time!